 Most Paycheck Protection Program (“PPP”) borrowers are working toward full forgiveness of their PPP loans and are anxious to get this process started.
-A borrower may submit a loan forgiveness application any time on or before the maturity of the loan—including before the end of the covered period—if the borrower has used all of the loan proceeds.
+A borrower generally may submit a loan forgiveness application any time on or before the maturity of the loan if the borrower has used all of the loan proceeds.
 But that does not mean a borrower should submit a loan forgiveness application as soon as possible.
 There are many considerations you should take into account when deciding when to submit forgiveness applications to the lender.
-Patience and adequate preparation may be more than just virtues in the PPP loan forgiveness context; they may lead to financial benefits for borrowers as well.
-This article discusses the timing considerations and other items that may impact a borrower’s decision to submit the loan forgiveness application to its lender.
+Patience and adequate preparation might be more than just virtues in the PPP loan forgiveness context; they might lead to financial benefits for borrowers as well.
+This article discusses the timing considerations and other items that might affect a borrower’s decision to submit the loan forgiveness application to its lender.

 Forms and Readiness of the Small Business Administration (“SBA”) and the Lender

 Forms and Process: As of January 19, 2021, there were three types of loan forgiveness application forms: Form 3508, Form 3508EZ, and Form 3508S.
 Form 3508S is the more simplified forgiveness application for loans of $150,000 or less, and is a one page certification containing the number of employees at the time of the loan application, the number of employees at the time of the forgiveness application, the covered period, amount of loan spent on payroll costs, the requested loan forgiveness amount, and a certification.
 All the forms were revised to include the following items:

 - Expand PPP allowable and forgivable expenses to include “covered operations expenditures” (certain technology expenses), “covered property damage costs”, “covered supplier costs” (certain supplier/vendor expenses essential to the business, including perishable goods), and “covered worker protection expenditures” (worker safety expenses).
 Exclusion for loans already forgiven.